aistabci/abci-docs/v3/en/docs/job-execution.md

 Reserved service is a service that allows you to reserve and use computational resources on a daily basis in advance.
 It allows planned job execution without being affected by the congestions of On-demand and Spot service.
 In addition, since you can reserve more days than the elapsed time limit of the Spot Service, it is possible to execute jobs for a longer time.

-In Reserved service, you first make a reservation in advance to obtain a reservation ID (AR-ID), and then use this reservation ID to execute interactive jobs and batch jobs.
+In Reserved service, you first make a reservation in advance to obtain a reservation ID (Resv ID), and then use this reservation ID to execute interactive jobs and batch jobs.

 See [Advance Reservation](#advance-reservation) for the reservation method.
 The usage and execution options for batch job is the same as for Spot service.
 The usage and execution options for interactive jobs and batch jobs are the same as for On-demand and Spot services.